RobertOstermann/vscode-phpunit-extended/README.md

 - `functionRegex` sets the regex to find functions within a test file.
 - `multilineFunctionRegex` allows the functionRegex to look at multiple lines.
 The functionRegex adds the `s` flag.
 - `parallelTests` allows multiple tests to run concurrently.
 I would not recommend setting this above `8`.
+- `showOutput` is similar to the command line setting of the same name.
+Shows the output console when specified.
 - `timeout` sets the time a test can run.
 A test that does not complete before the timeout will be cancelled.
 - `verboseTestExplorerOutput` allows output to show for each test, but can take longer to run.